presslabs/gitium/README.md

 ### Development

-For more details about Gitium, head here: http://docs.presslabs.com/gitium/usage/
+For more details about Gitium, head here: https://www.presslabs.org/gitium/docs/usage/

-### Receiving is nicer when giving
+### Contributing

 We’ve built this to make our lives easier and we’re happy to do that for other developers, too.
 We’d really appreciate it if you could contribute with code, tests, documentation or just share your experience with Gitium.